If you have come directly to this

 Below is a selection of pictures from

-when I went to Malaysia last March, 2006 to train the people from
+when I went to Malaysia in March, 2006 to train the people from

 ITG (Integrated Gas & Petroleum, the tank builders) on how